Skip To Section

 Cocaine

-Powder from the coca plant can be sniffed, injected, or ingested.
+Cocaine powder from the coca plant can be sniffed, injected, or ingested.
 Users feel a remarkable high, but it fades quickly.
+This leads many people to binge the drug throughout the night or the weekend.

 The National Institute on Drug Abuse says the high from cocaine lasts for just 30 minutes.
 During that time, you might feel powerful, sexually energized, and passionate.
 But your body is in poor condition.
 Cocaine can cause heart attack, strokes, or seizures.